samvictor/Sams-Web-Game-Engine/README.md

 - position - x, y, and z components of object position.
 [0, 0, 0] by default.
   This is the position of the center of the object.
 - size - x, y, and z components of object sie.
 [1, 1, 1] by default.
+- rotation - x-axis, y-axis, and z-axis components of object rotation in radians.
+[0, 0, 0] by default.
+- showCollider - Only designed for testing purposes.
+This option lets you see where the collider will be, even though it's usually invisible. "false" by default.
+- filePath - If you want to use a 3d model in a separate file, use this argument.
+It expects a path to a .gltf file.
+You need to also put this file in the static files directory.

 ## Player